angelia-collins/semantics/README.md

 ## semantics
 Edited for semantics.
 Alt tags added, CSS condensed and commented on.
+Semantic HTML tags have swapped in.
 Background image moved to HTML to add alt tag.

 ## screencap